-The grant program also works with user groups and volunteers for greater cooperation and understanding among users and improvements to park areas, Robinson said.
+The grant program will work with user groups and volunteers for greater cooperation and understanding among users and improvements to park areas, Robinson said.

-The emphasis patrols will make most of their contacts with dog owners at parking areas, but there will also be some patroling within the park areas.
-Warnings will also be issued in some cases.
+The leash emphasis patrols will make most of their contacts with dog owners at parking areas, but there will also be some patrols within the park areas.
+Warnings will be issued in some cases.